 - Interactive infographics

-To select the right format, you need to understand your audience.
+To choose the right format, you first need to understand your audience.
 Who is going to review the information?
 If you are presenting data to stakeholders or board members, you may want to focus on broad data sets.
-When allowing managers or department heads to analyze data, it helps to dig deeper into the data.
+When allowing managers or department heads to analyze data, it helps to dig in with more details.

-Each visualization should have specific goals.
+Lastly, each visualization should have specific goals.
 What information are you looking for and what do you hope to get out of it?
-The answers to these questions help shape the rest of the big data analysis process.
+The answers to these questions shape the rest of the big data analysis process.

 Goals make it easier to determine the message that you want to represent using visualization tools.
 This allows you to select the right metrics to analyze.